 Make sure they’re able to go on with your answer.
 Put yourself in their shoes and think about what you would need if you were them.
-By doing so, it becomes much simpler to provide a full support.
+By doing so, it becomes much simpler to provide full support.

 It doesn’t have to be a long, or technical answer.
 Simply make sure you got all covered up.

 One of the most annoying situations during a call is when you’re talking to someone and they seem not to be listening to you.
-It may sound small, but many customers leave companies they’ve been loyal simply because of a bad support.
+It may sound small, but many customers leave companies they’ve been loyal simply because of bad support.
 So make sure no doubt is left behind.

 Use templates, but personalize them

 Writing answers for customers sometimes is a pain, but you can make it less painful by creating templates – or even FAQ pages.
-The idea is to think about what kind of support you’re usually give and make it simpler for customers to find this information.
+The idea is to think about what kind of support you’re usually giving and make it simpler for customers to find this information.